ajax-crypto/glimmer/README.md

 - [ ] **Accessibility** : Implement platform specific interfaces for accessbility i.e. UIA for Windows, etc.

-- [ ] **Improve CSS-based Styling** : Widget specific and more CSS-based properties can be added i.e. animations, color schemes, etc.
+- [ ] **Improve CSS-based Styling** : Support for application wide style sheets including selectors.
+(Even file watcher support to track external css file changes) Widget specific and more CSS-based properties can be added i.e. animations, color schemes, etc.

 - [ ] **Improved platform integration** : Add support for more platform specific dialogs and other features.

 - [ ] **SDF Text Rendering** : SDF-based text rendering and explore further improvements.

+- [ ] **Better Multimedia Support** : Improve the limited support for images by supporting more formats (including compressed resources), add video and audio support.

+- [ ] **Add more Renderers** : Add support for more renderers i.e. [Skia](https://github.com/google/skia) and [Rive](https://github.com/rive-app/rive-runtime).

 At least 3 of the above items should be implemented for a 1.0 release.